LegendofthePlaidDragon/LegendofthePlaidDragon.github.io/index.md

 <h1>Welcome to Legend of the Plaid Dragon.</h1>

-Smoke emerges from the mountain.
+<b>Smoke emerges from the mountain.
 Something has awoken.
-Check back soon.
+Check back soon.</b>

 <h2>What's this all about?</h2>